 This is part six of a series of articles on how to get a music manager.
 Part Five covered approaching established music managers.
 Part Four went over the art of turning friends into managers.
 This section will be going over the pros and cons of parents who manage their children (Momagers and Dadagers).
 If you are interested in music marketing and management services please contact us to see if we are a good fit for you.
 If not- please read on.

 Some parents who manage their kids are excellent, especially when they want their child to be a musician because their child wants to be a musician.
 Things tend to get dicey if this push for a music career is coming from mom or dad making up for their missed opportunities in their own lives.
 Motivations aside, parents who manage are up against a rather large stereotype that can really work against them.
-(I suppose we can thank Joe Jackson for being a pioneer in this field.)
 Even a slight emotional outburst on a business issue from a momager or a dadager can get them branded as a crazed parent and can really put a damper on relationship building for the good of the project.

 Remember that any help you can trust and that you know will stand by their word is good help to have in music.
-In a pinch, parents are not the worst option for getting a project launched but (as with any other manager) proceed with caution and keep an open dialogue about your intentions and the possibilities of how things might change should your business grow.
+In a pinch, parents are not a bad option for getting a project launched but (as with any other manager) proceed with caution and keep an open dialogue about your intentions and the possibilities of how things might change should your business grow.

-Next time, I will get to investors / managers.
-And that, the seventh and last article in this series will cover the topic of management for now.
-If you would like any other topics covered in this manner or have any feedback and / or suggestions for the site do drop me a line.
-I would really appreciate hearing from you.
+Read on for the next part in this series, the seventh and last article.
+It will cover the topic of investors acting as managers.
+If you would like any other topics covered in this manner or have any feedback and / or suggestions for the site do drop us a line.
+We would really appreciate hearing from you.